Paridhi1920/Fake-News-Detection/README.md

 ✅ **Features:**
 - Load and preprocess news datasets
-- Train ML models (Logistic Regression, Naïve Bayes, etc.)
+- Train ML models using Logistic Regression
 - Predict whether a news article is **Fake** or **Real**
 - Web interface using Streamlit